crystalidea/macs-fan-control/how-to-post-tech-info.md

 - press the SpaceBar key
 - click on the window.

-This will create a .png file on your desktop (e.g. "Screenshot 2020-10-03 at....png"), please drag and drop it here as well.
+This will create a .png file on your desktop (e.g. "Screenshot 2020-10-03 at....png"), which can be dragged/dropped to Github or attached to a email.

 Thanks!